aybabtme/blog/source/_posts/2013-02-09-tdd-the-dog-and-the-fence.markdown

 ## Red, Green, Refactor

 We now have a failing test.
-Indeed, when I run it, I invariably obtain a `way_too_excited_dog`, which who eats my array of `meat`.
+Indeed, when I run it, I invariably obtain a `way_too_excited_dog`, who eats my array of `meat`.

 I can't keep this test _red_ for too long (I don't have enough meat!), so I need to find a fix!